cea-trust-platform/trust-documentation/doc/source/index.rst

 When speaking of the **TRUST** code, we use the world platform as it serves as a base for other research and industrial CEA codes, called BALTIKS. `TrioCFD <https://triocfd-documentation.readthedocs.io/en/latest/>`_ is one of those BALTIKS.

-If you want to use **TRUST** for a specific application, you can create your own BALTIK by following this tutorial: :doc:`_srcs_processed/dev_corner/dev_tutorials/build_your_baltik`.
-We do not recommend newcomers to start with this, make sure first to check-out the :doc:`_srcs_processed/quick_start` which will help you set up **TRUST** and run a first test case.
+If you want to use **TRUST** for a specific application, you can create your own BALTIK by following this tutorial: :doc:`dev_corner/dev_tutorials/build_your_baltik`.
+We do not recommend newcomers to start with this, make sure first to check-out the :doc:`quick_start` which will help you set up **TRUST** and run a first test case.

-If you need help to navigate between the different options for creating, running and, post-processing a test case, make sure to check out the :doc:`_srcs_processed/user_guide/index`.
+If you need help to navigate between the different options for creating, running and, post-processing a test case, make sure to check out the :doc:`user_guide/index`.
 This guide lists the available options in **TRUST** and gives you some advice depending on your applications, but also helps you better understand what is under each keyword you will need to use.

-If you want a more active introduction to **TRUST**, feel free to try the different :doc:`_srcs_processed/user_tutorials/index`.
+If you want a more active introduction to **TRUST**, feel free to try the different :doc:`user_tutorials/index`.

-Eventually, if you want to join the adventure and develop in **TRUST**, check out the :doc:`_srcs_processed/dev_corner/index`.
+Eventually, if you want to join the adventure and develop in **TRUST**, check out the :doc:`dev_corner/index`.

 Here are some useful links that you can visit too: